pingidentity-developers-experience/ping-oidc-client-sdk/README.md

 #### Usage without node/npm:

-If you wish to use the library in a web application that does not use node or npm you can import it from unpkg or a similar CDN and use it as follows.
+If you wish to use the SDK in a web application that does not use node or npm you can import it from unpkg or a similar CDN and use it as follows.

 ``` HTML
 <!-- NOTE: In most cases you should specify a version in case we release major/breaking changes, see https://www.unpkg.com/ for more information -->